 Although CBD is well-tolerated by the vast majority of users, as with most supplements, some people may experience mild side-effects.
 There are also certain groups of people advised not to take CBD, or only to do so under their physician’s guidance.
 Check how to take CBD here.

-In this five minute guide, we’ll provide a brief history of CBD before diving into the evidence of side effects and the potential dangers of taking counterfeit CBD products.
+In this five minute guide, we’ll dive into the evidence of side effects and the potential dangers of taking counterfeit CBD products.

 We’ll also discuss the contraindications relating to several conditions and situations that CBD use could effect.

-By the end of this article, you’ll have gained knowledge around who shouldn’t take CBD oil, and why it’s vital to ensure that you purchase a genuine and safe CBD product.
+By the end of this article, you’ll have gained knowledge around who shouldn’t take CBD, and why it’s vital to ensure that you purchase CBD Vape and CBD Oil from manufactures that 3rd Party test their products